Money-2021/VaultedObjects/README.md

+Non-AI Licenses

-Non-AI Licenses This repository contains templates for software and digital work licenses that restrict software and other work from being used in AI training datasets or AI or AI related or derived technologies.
+This repository contains templates for software and digital work licenses that restrict software and other work from being used in AI training datasets or AI or AI related or derived technologies.

-The Vaulted Object platform provides, an Information Theoretic Secure INFOSEC solution, while preventing the use of ITS encryption for COMSEC capabilities.
+The Vaulted Object platform provides, an Information-Theoretic Secure INFOSEC solution, while preventing the use of ITS encryption for COMSEC capabilities.
 Information security (InfoSec) is the protection of important information against unauthorized access, disclosure, use, alteration or disruption.

 Vaulted Objects Client

 This is the public domain SDK as a set of Visual Studio Unit test cases, which can be executed within Visual Studio, without the need for any further application development.

 In order to use the infastucture, each developer or user, must first obtain a Seure Identity->User Token, from a vault operator.